 Chile’s main economic sectors are agriculture, mining, and national services.
 If you work in any of these fields, your chances of landing a job in Chile are far greater.

 Its main agricultural exports include salmon, being the second largest producer worldwide; forestry, its largest export sector.
 Finally Chilean wines, thanks to its unique geography and climate.

 The mining sector is vital for Chile’s economy and the world, producing more than 1/3 of the global copper output.

-Over the last decades, tourism has also grown exponentially, thanks to its diversity of landscapes that attract thousands of tourists every year.
+Over the last decades, tourism has also grown exponentially.
 The Atacama Desert, the Patagonia, the Andes, and the Juan Fernández Archipelago are among the most important attractions of the country.

 Getting a Job and a Residence Permit in Chile